 Working with one, catchall ‘Dining Out’ category may work for some, but this more granular approach can help bridge the gap between what you truly want and how you actually spend.

 And, from one YNABer to another, I’d pin the ‘Dining Out’ category group to the top of your mobile app—one less barrier to quick awareness.
-You can find out how to do that here.
+Check out how to pin budget categories next.